A classic, easy dessert with an old-fashioned charm. This saffron cardamom baked yogurt is pure bliss!

 Yogurt is a great ingredient to work with for desserts.
-With its natural slight tang, it accentuates other sweet flavours beautifully.
-After trying this creamy, plush Saffron Cardamom Baked Yogurt, I’ll even go so far as to say yogurt may begin to rival ice cream in our house!
+With its natural slight tang, it accentuates other sweet flavors beautifully.
+After trying this creamy, plush baked yogurt, Iโll even go so far as to say yogurt may begin to rival ice cream in our house!

 I kid you not!
 This entire batch was polished off before I knew it.